 If you're worried about your basic German skills, rest assured that nearly everyone in this international city is comfortable speaking English.

-Frankfurt's international audience means the city has stepped up its game and offers both homey German specialties and the latest in haute cuisine.
+Frankfurt's international audience means the city has stepped up its game and offers both homey German specialties and the latest in haute cuisine in its many restaurants.

-The premier place to shop in Frankfurt is the shopping street called Zeil, also called "The Fifth Avenue" of Germany.
+The premier place to shop in Frankfurt is the shopping street called Zeil, known as "The Fifth Avenue" of Germany.
 This shopping street offers everything from chic boutiques to international department chains for the discerning shopper.

 Frankfurt International Airport

-Located approximately 7 miles southwest from the city center, you can take the subway lines S8 and S9 to Frankfurt's central train station (approximately 10 minutes).
+Located approximately 7 miles southwest from the city center, the airport is well connected.
+All major car rentals are available here, or you can simply take the public transport lines S8 and S9 to Frankfurt's Hauptbahnhof (central train station) which takes approximately 10 minutes.